-The celebration is also part of the Connecting Stories campaign – in partnership with Arts Council England.
+The celebration was also part of the Connecting Stories campaign – in partnership with Arts Council England.

-Taking place at the University of Birmingham Arts Building from 5-8 July, My Commonwealth Story festival will use the excitement and passion surrounding the Commonwealth Games to motivate and inspire people of all ages to engage with literacy.
+Taking place at the University of Birmingham Arts Building from 5-8 July, My Commonwealth Story festival used the excitement and passion surrounding the Commonwealth Games to motivate and inspire people of all ages to engage with literacy.

-Through a packed agenda of talks, workshops and panel discussions, attendees will have the opportunity to engage with high-profile speakers including children’s author Manjeet Man, England’s most decorated blind footballer, Darren Harris, and performer and writer Hannah Kumari.
-Those in attendance will also be invited to showcase their literacy skills and think about what the Commonwealth Games mean to them.
+Through a packed agenda of talks, workshops and panel discussions, attendees had the opportunity to engage with high-profile speakers including children’s author Manjeet Man, England’s most decorated blind footballer, Darren Harris, and performer and writer Hannah Kumari.
+Those in attendance were also invited to showcase their literacy skills and think about what the Commonwealth Games mean to them.

 One City, Many Cultures: Tuesday 5 July 2022